wlieberman/rancher-federal-fleet-demo/README.md

 # rancher-federal-fleet-demo

 ## A demo of Fleet managing apps in multiple clusters via Rancher
 For experienced users, please scroll to the bottom for the TL;DR instructions.

-The instructions below are intended for newer users starting out with Fleet.
+The instructions directly below are intended for newer users starting out with Fleet.
 ## Getting started
-###Pre-requisites:
+Pre-requisites:
 - A working Rancher 2.5.6+ cluster
 - A forked version of this repository

-###Instructions:
+Instructions:
 - Edit the `ingress-ip-domain` under `Settings` in the Cluster Manager UI
   - Change from `xip.io` to `nip.io`
 - Deploy two or more clusters (provider agnostic)